CodeSigils/webpack4-react16-setup/README.md

 #### 2.2 - Clean code with `Prettier`, `prettier-quick` and git hooks with `husky`

-**Tip:** There is a great YouTube video for [configuring lint, prettier and husky](https://www.youtube.com/watch?v=bfyI9yl3qfE).
+**★ Tip:** There is a great YouTube video for [configuring lint, prettier and husky](https://www.youtube.com/watch?v=bfyI9yl3qfE).
 If you follow these instructions, every time you push to git your code will be evaluated and autoformated.

 ---